pkp/vagrant/README.md

 When all the scripts have finished running, your virtual machine is ready for use.

+Note that this image runs the data build and test suite, so it may take quite a while to complete; you can monitor progress via the VNC service (see below).

 ## Accessing OJS

 Point your browser at [http://localhost:8000/ojs](http://localhost:8000/ojs).
 The [OJS Documentation wiki](https://pkp.sfu.ca/wiki/index.php?title=OJS_Documentation) contains everything you need to know, except...
 * The administrator account has username: admin password: admin
+* The journal manager/editor has username: dbarnes password: dbarnes

 ## Other details you might find useful